JasonQiu1/SLogo/doc/SLOGO_APIs.md

   // return turtle initial position public Point getStartingPosition()
   // return turtle's history of steps public List<Step> getStepHistory()
+  // return the step turtle is currently on in its step history
+  protected int getCurrentPointInStepHistory()
+   // update the step turtle is currently on in its step history
+   protected int setCurrentPointInStepHistory()
    // return turtle's heading towards given point public double getHeadingTowards(Point point)
   // returns turtle's heading
   public double getHeading()
-  // update turtle's position/heading and return turtle's final position/facing position (a point on the edge of screen) public Point doStep (length, angle)
+  // update turtle's position/heading and return turtle's final position/facing position (a point on the edge of screen) public Step doStep (length, angle)
   // go back one step in the turtle's step history and return turtle's final position/facing position (a point on the edge of screen)
-  public Point stepBack()
+  public Step stepBack()
   // go forwards one step in the turtle's step history and return turtle's final position/facing position (a point on the edge of screen)
-  public Point stepForward()
+  public Step stepForward()
   // reset turtle position and return its initial position
   public Point reset()
   // move a turtle forward given distance